Ludwig Ruckdeschel: Nazi Party career

+Post-war life

 In post-war Germany Ruckdeschel was arrested in August 1947 and sentenced to eight years in jail the following year for attempted manslaughter and negligence for the execution of two citizens of Regensburg, one of them the preacher Johann Maier, who had advocated the peaceful surrender of the city.
 The sentence was expanded to 13 years in 1949.
 Released in 1952 he worked for Volkswagen until 1968 and died in Wolfsburg in 1986.